-Chopsticks come in a variety of materials, ranging from disposable wood to more elegant lacquered wood or metal.
-The material will determine how you care for your chopsticks as well as how durable they will be in the long run.
+Chopsticks come in various materials, ranging from disposable wood to more elegant lacquered wood or metal.
+The material will determine how you care for your chopsticks and their durability.
 Metal and fiberglass alloy versions will last the longest and are typically dishwasher safe.
-Wood versions, both finished and unfinished, tend to wear faster and are more susceptible to warping over time, but can still be kept for years as long as they are cared for properly.
+Wood versions, both finished and unfinished, tend to wear faster and are more susceptible to warping over time.
+But you can keep most chopsticks for years, as long as they are cared for properly.

 The three most common chopstick styles are from China, Korea, and Japan.
-There are also variations within countries when it comes to the shape of the chopstick, but the general rundown looks like this:
+Other countries have variating shapes, but the general rundown looks like this:

 Chinese-style chopsticks tend to be fairly long and have squared or rounded sides with blunt, flat tips.
 They are typically made from lacquered wood or melamine plastic.

 Korean-style chopsticks are often made from brass, silver, or metal and are a medium length with flat, rectangular tips.

 Japanese-style chopsticks are typically made from bamboo or lacquered wood and are shorter with very tapered tips.

 Picking a style might take some trial and error to see what feels most comfortable for you, so don't be afraid to try different lengths, tips, and materials.

 Using chopsticks can be a bit tricky if you've never done it before, but anyone can learn.
 Find step-by-step visual instructions to using chopsticks in this helpful How To Use Chopsticks guide.

 What can you eat with chopsticks?